marijnh/Eloquent-JavaScript/03_functions.md

 {{index "power example"}}

 For example, this version of `power` makes its second argument optional.
-If you don't provide it, it will default to two and the function will behave like `square`.
+If you don't provide it, it will default to two, and the function will behave like `square`.

 ```{test: wrap}